The Trend Of Long Scrolling Websites

 Image source: playgroundinc.com

-People like things that are fun like animations and users are more likely to come back to a site they enjoy using.
+People like things that are fun, like animations, and users are more likely to come back to a site they enjoy using.

-User Engagement
+User Engagement on Long Scrolling Websites

 User Engagement Image source: kaipoche.co